GuillemMiralles/Sleep-Phases/README.md

 ## Project Files 📂

-- [Presentation Slides (Deteccion_FaseRem.pdf)](Deteccion_FaseRem.pdf): You can access the presentation slides for this project to get an overview of the main findings and methodologies.
+- [Presentation Slides](Deteccion_FaseRem.pdf): You can access the presentation slides for this project to get an overview of the main findings and methodologies.

-- [Project HTML (ModeladoFasesSueno.html)](ModeladoFasesSueno.html): The HTML file contains the detailed project report, including code, analysis, and visualizations.
+- [Project HTML](ModeladoFasesSueno.html): The HTML file contains the detailed project report, including code, analysis, and visualizations.
 You can explore the project in-depth by clicking on the link.